Data Centers in Cheltenham

 Natural Disaster Risk

-The United Kingdom has a Very Low overall natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-This stability makes it an excellent choice for businesses prioritizing operational resilience and uptime.
+The United Kingdom has a very low natural disaster risk profile, with an overall INFORM Risk score of 2.1 out of 10 as of September 2025.
+The environment is exceptionally stable, minimizing threats to data center uptime from natural events.